aionlinecoursecom/Machine-Learning-Projects/README.md

 #### **Project Outcome:**
 The Vegetable Classification project achieved high accuracy in classifying various vegetables using both traditional and parallel CNN models.
 It demonstrates how deep learning can automate vegetable sorting, benefiting industries like agriculture and food retail by improving efficiency and reducing manual effort.

-For more details and a hands-on experience, visit the **[Vegetable Classification Project](https://www.aionlinecourse.com/ai-projects/playground/vegetable-classification-with-parallel-cnn-model)** on Ai-projects.
+For more details and a hands-on experience, visit the **[Vegetable Classification Project](https://www.aionlinecourse.com/ai-projects/playground/vegetable-classification-with-parallel-cnn-model)** on AI Projects.

 ---
-### **Exciting new [Machine Learning projects](https://www.aionlinecourse.com/ai-projects/categories/machine-learning-projects) are coming soon to our website.
-Visit our site at [Ai-projects](https://www.aionlinecourse.com/ai-projects) to learn the latest projects and stay connected with us!**
+### **Exciting new [Natural Language Processing Projects](https://www.aionlinecourse.com/ai-projects/categories/natural-language-processing-projects) are coming soon to our website.
+Visit our site at [AI Projects](https://www.aionlinecourse.com/ai-projects) to learn the latest projects and stay connected with us!**
 ---